StudioThree/hypeday-react/README.md

 React component to embed Hype.Day project registration into your website.

+## Preview

+You can test the library on: https://hypeday-react.vercel.app/

 ## Development

 Run `npm run dev` to start Vite in development mode. `main.tsx` and `App.tsx` are only for development purposes.
 The bundle entry point is `lib/HypeDayReact.tsx`.